-Disability Resources for Students.
-Disability Resources for Students (DRS) facilitates equal access to educational and cocurricular programs, campus activities, career exploration, and employment opportunities for qualified ASU students with disabilities, ensuring they are provided with mandated reasonable and effective accommodations.
-A U.S. Department of Education TRIO Student Support Services Grant also allows DRS to incorporate a unique academic enhancement model into the disability support services program for 270 selected students with disabilities who meet TRIO eligibility requirements.
+Disability Resource Center.
+The Disability Resource Center (DRC) facilitates equal access to educational and cocurricular programs, campus activities, career exploration, and employment opportunities for qualified ASU students with disabilities, ensuring they are provided with mandated reasonable and effective accommodations.
+A U.S. Department of Education TRIO Student Support Services Grant also allows DRC to incorporate a unique academic enhancement model into the disability support services program for 270 selected students with disabilities who meet TRIO eligibility requirements.
 Disability documentation is required and information regarding disabilities is confidential.
-DRS is located on the first floor of Matthews Center.
+DRC is located on the first floor of Matthews Center.
 For more information, call 480/965-1234 (voice) or 480/965-9000 (TTY), or access the Web site at www.asu.edu/drs.
 Faxes may be sent to 480/965-0441.